 Nationally there is a net transfer from central cities to suburbs, as center cities pay \$18.2 billion more in lump-sum taxes than they get back in benefits.
-It turns out that this aggregate result masks the fact that in more than half the states the net transfer flows the other way.
-California accounts for well over half of the aggregate center city-to-suburb flow, with other large transfers from cities to suburbs occurring in New Jersey, New York, Massachusetts, Connecticut, and Maryland.
-In many more states, there are relatively small net transfers between central cities and outlying tracts, with the transfers reported in the census and the number of owned units.
+However this aggregate result masks the fact, shown in figure 5, that in more than half the states the gap in benefits between cities and suburbs is reversed, with cities receiving more in benefits than their state's suburbs.
+Of the states where central cities benefit more, California accounts for well over half of the aggregate difference in net tax benefits between center cities and suburbs, with other large gaps occurring in New Jersey, New York, Massachusetts, Connecticut, and Maryland.
+In many more states, there are relatively small differences in net benefits between central cities and outlying tracts.
+Only in a relatively few, primarily southern, states do city tracts benefit substantially more than non-city tracts.